raulzanardo/lilygo-pixel-camera/README.md

 **Dithering Algorithm**

 - Floyd-Steinberg: Error diffusion for smooth gradients
-- Bayer: Ordered dithering with threshold matrix
+- Bayer: Ordered dithering with configurable threshold matrix (2×2, 4×4, 8×8)
+- Configurable bits per channel (1–4) and optional grayscale mode
 - Operates on custom color palettes with RGB565 conversion

+**Color Palette Filter**

+- Maps each pixel to the nearest color in the selected palette
+- Optional dithering (Floyd-Steinberg or Bayer) and pixel size grouping
+- Optional auto histogram stretching (Auto Levels) for better contrast

 **Edge Detection**